 In other words, despite what the term “sexual harassment” seems to imply, sexual harassment does not literally have to be sexual in nature.
 This may seem to be a confusing labeling or terminology issue, but according to the EEOC, sexual harassment can instead simply comprise comments or behavior that in “create a hostile or offensive work environment, or when it results in an adverse employment decision.”

 Harassment does not only have to be specifically related to sexual misconduct and unwanted sexual advances, however, but can also include offensive remarks about a person’s gender.
 For example, under EEOC guidelines, it is illegal to harass a woman by making offensive comments about women in general.
-Yet while there are sexual harassment laws, they haven't necessarily done a lot to prohibit sexual harassment from occuring.
+Yet while there are sexual harassment laws, they haven't necessarily done a lot to prohibit sexual harassment from occurring.

-Both the victim and the harasser can be either a woman or a man, and the victim and harasser can be the same gender.
+Both the victim and the harasser can be either a woman or a man, and the victim and harasser can be of the same gender.
 Nor does the harasser need to be your immediate manager or even an employee of the same company.
 Under one type of sexual harassment discrimination, you simply need to experience a hostile work environment (see more below) which means that the perpetrators could be anyone you encounter in the workplace (including non-employees such as clients and customers).

 Although the law doesn’t prohibit simple teasing, off-hand comments, or isolated incidents that are not very serious, harassment is illegal when it is so frequent or severe that it creates a hostile or offensive work environment or when it results in an adverse employment decision (such as the victim being fired or demoted).

 We are not attorneys, and cannot furnish legal advice beyond summarizing the material on government websites.
 If your situation is so serious that you're considering filing a sexual harassment case or lawsuit, you've probably already received a free consultation with an attorney and considered many of the things we're about to discuss.
+Regardless, here are some more tips on handling with sexual harassment in the workplace.

 Sometimes understanding what sexual harassment is not can be helpful for someone trying to determine whether they are experiencing sexual harassment.
 The EEOC weighs in on this, to give an example that does not constitute sexual harassment.
 According to their website, “simple teasing, offhand comments, isolate incidents that are not very serious” is not illegal sexual harassment.